bhisaac/5eFP/5eFP-SRD.md

 > #### Path of the Berserker
 >> For some barbarians, rage is a means to an end—that end being violence.
 The Path of the Berserker is a path of untrammeled fury, slick with blood.
 As you enter the berserker’s rage, you thrill in the chaos of battle, heedless of your own health or well-­being.
 >>
 >> **_Frenzy._** You can go into a frenzy when you rage.
-If you do so, for the duration of your rage you can make a single melee weapon attack as a bonus action on each of your turns after this one.
+If you do so, for the duration of your rage, you can make a single melee weapon attack after you take the Attack action.
 When your rage ends, you suffer one level of exhaustion (as described in Appendix PH-­A).

 BARD
 ||||